akoenig/dots/readme.md

 That's all, I promise.

 The next step is to create an install script, called `install.sh`, and an uninstall script, the `uninstall.sh`.
 Those scripts will be executed by `dots` when installing/uninstalling your dots repository.
-Please make sure that you execute the steps which are necessary to perform the respective task.
+They should contain the logic that is necessary to install or uninstall this particular `dots repository`.

 ### API

-`dots` exposes an API which is available within your `install.sh` and `uninstall.sh`..
+`dots` exposes an API which is available within your `install.sh` and `uninstall.sh`.

 #### `$SELF`

 An environment variable which contains the path to your `dots repository`.
-If you want to access files within your repository you would use this variable within you `install.sh` / `uninstall.sh` (e.g. `$SELF/a-file`)
+If you want to access files within your repository you would use this variable in the `install.sh` / `uninstall.sh` (e.g. `$SELF/a-file`).

 #### `dots_profile_add`